FN10 Other Business Expenses and Activities

 The University will not reimburse faculty, staff, students or guests for personal property lost, stolen or damaged on University property or elsewhere while on University-affiliated travel.
 Individuals are encouraged to maintain adequate personal insurance to cover any such loss.

-- Bartender services must be provided by the facility.
-All agreements must be reviewed and sent to Risk Management to process for the authorized University signature, as required by Policy FN11.
+Bartender services must be provided by the facility.
+All agreements must be reviewed and sent to Risk Management to process for the authorized University signature, as required by Policy FN11 Contracts and Leases.

 If the event is being held at a personal residence or a facility which does not offer catering or bartending services (such as a community center, outdoor venue or on University premises):